 Tell people why you are offering to wash their car – to fund your volunteering trip – and chances are they will gladly accept your offer!
 You can really start locally with this one.
 Approach your friendly neighbours or work colleagues first and see it grow from there.
 You might be lucky enough to rope in a few friends to help!

 If you consider yourself to be the next Mary Berry or Paul Hollywood (or even if you don’t!), why not think about baking some goods to sell at school or work?
-Just check you have permission first and that you are not breaking any health and safety rules!
+Just check you have permission first and that you are not breaking any health and safety rules, this could then be a quick fundraising idea!

 Are you in a band, or have a friend who is in a band?
 Consider putting on a fundraising gig to help raise money for your volunteer trip.
 Not only could you raise money with ticket sales, you could also run a raffle during the event to fundraise even more!